farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 > #### Active Opposition
 >
 > In Charge, NPCs don't roll for their actions.
-Instead, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
+NPCs automatically succeed at their actions unless players attempt to intervene.
+In this case, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
+This encourages players to get involved in the action and be proactive, rather than to sit back and be a passive participant.
 >
 > The action roll tells us the results, and the consequences of an action at the same time.
 >